0cool-design/WriteUps/EOman/Scattered/README.md

         print('New name: ', new_name)
 ```

-## Get all files in the current directory
+## Get the new files in the current directory

 ```python
 files = os.listdir()
 ```

-## Iterate through the list of files and rename them

 ```python
 # Initialize the variables to store the number of rows, columns and dimensions of the images